mxnctblt/mxnctblt/README.md

 ## **Hi there !👋:**

-My name is Maxence Thibault and as a software development student, I am constantly learning and growing as a software engineer.
-My GitHub profile serves as a portfolio of my progress, showcasing my personal projects and contributions to open-source projects.
-My goal is to continue to learn and improve my skills, and I welcome any feedback or suggestions.
+My name is Maxence Thibault and I am a student, I am constantly learning and growing to be a better developer web.
+My goal is to continue to learn and improve my skills.
 Thank you for visiting and taking a look at my work!
 </div>

 <p align="center">